MiDWEEK1337/MiDWEEK1337/README.md

 ## Why 720p?

 MiDWEEK is aiming at high quality low resolutions, while others are aiming at high quality high resolution.
-The goal is to be "standard codec friendly" where for example plex servers without the ability to decode HEVC and CPU/GPU consuming streams.
+The goal is to be "standard codec friendly" where for example plex servers - without the ability to decode HEVC and CPU/GPU consuming streams - can stream without buffering issues.

 # Changes